Trudeau calls byelections for late October

 Green party leadership hopeful Annamie Paul said she wants to run for her party in the Toronto Centre byelection but needs special permission to do so.

-The Green party has a rule preventing any of the eight people running for the leadership from running in a byelection before the winner is named Oct.
+The Green party requires any of the eight people running for the leadership to ask permission if they want to run in a byelection before the winner is named Oct.
 3.

 Paul said the Liberals are making politically motivated decision to call the byelections now, when COVID-19 numbers in Toronto are spiking and before the government knows if it will survive a confidence vote on next week's throne speech.

-Note: Note to readers: This is a corrected story.
-A previous version said the Green party has a rule preventing leadership candidates from running in a byelection during the leadership race.
-Note to readers: This is a corrected story.
-A previous version said the Green party has a rule preventing leadership candidates from running in a byelection during the leadership race.